 To be fair, Simon is just stoked at the human contact.
 Plus after overindulging on 3 glasses of wine at the EOFY party, he feels he needs to put a halt to his crazy once-annual party lifestyle.
 They agree to a carton of beer for his services.

 Like the Warren Buffet of Baldivis, he puts $50 to his credit card and goes on a little spending spree.
-He blows most of it on a trip to Exmouth, novelty car stickers, Oakleys and a bottle of dexies.
-He was the Pablo Escobar of ADD medication, and he was loving it.
+He blows most of it on a trip to Bali, novelty car stickers, Oakleys and a bottle of dexies.
+He was the Pablo Escobar of ADD meds, and he was loving it.

-Upon his return, he stares at his bank balance like Bill Cosby at a consent flavoured lollipop, “how did I let it come to this”.
+Upon his return, he stares at his bank balance like a millennial at an interest rate flavoured lollipop, “how did I let it come to this”.
 A week ago he was loaded, and this week he had managed to not only burn through his tax back but his rent and bill money too.

 “You beauty, what could possibly go wrong?”
 Todd reckons.
 After all, if you can’t beat debt, join debt.